mitranim/wordplay/readme.md

 dicktate © M

-dierection © M
+dierection (all the troops die if they march that way) © M

-dierect (last dying order? suicide mission order?) © M
+dierect (deadly accurate; last dying order; suicide mission order) © M

 messacre © M